charlie2951/tt_um_krv8cpu_ieee/docs/info.md

 ## External hardware

-MCU or FPGA for providing the 16 bit input (instruction code) to CPU.
+MCU or FPGA for providing the 16-bit input (instruction code) to CPU.
 Input may be applied via switches but its a hectic job and practically not feasible.
-Any MCY=U such as ESP32 may be used for providing inputs.
+Any MCU such as ESP32 may be used for providing inputs.